No free lunch for markets with multiple num\'eraires: Economic illustrations

-Therefore, Theorem \ref{main1} shows that the martingale measures or the state price deflators are dependent of the submarket but constructed from a common random variable $X^*$. \end{remark} \begin{remark} The definition of NFL is tailored to easily obtain the existence of equivalent (local) martingale measures.
-However, the economic interpretation of this condition is not very natural.
-A free lunch is some non-negative and non-zero random variable for which one can find a convergent net in $C$.
-If one wants to return to the notion of sequence and take into account some budget constraints, one has to introduce the notion of no free lunch with vanishing risk (NFLVR) and consider general (and not simple) strategies; see \cite{DS94}.
-The version of Theorem \ref{main1} with the NFLVR condition instead of the NFL condition is left for further research.
-Note that the definition of NFLVR (and in particular the admissibility of the trading strategies) has to be carefully generalized since there are several num\'eraires that are used together.
-Finally, recall that it is shown in \cite{DS94} that for continuous and locally bounded processes with finite time horizons, it is sufficient to consider no free lunch with bounded risk for simple integrands (together with the NA condition) to obtain equivalent local martingale measures.
-One may also study the no unbounded profit with bounded risk (NUPBR) condition of \cite{KK}, which is equivalent to the no arbitrage of the first kind (NA1) condition, but again those definitions have to be adapted carefully because there are several num\'eraires.
-Recall that the NFLVR condition is equivalent to the NA condition plus the NA1 condition. \end{remark} \begin{remark} In this remark, we focus on the case of the multicurve financial market.
+In this section, we focus on the case of the multicurve financial market, which gives a good justification for our modeling choices.
 Before the financial crisis, interest rate swaps (denominated in the same currency) were priced using the same zero-coupon (ZC) curve used as a num\'{e}raire, regardless of the priced swaps' payment structure frequency.
 In Europe, typical ZC curves were constructed using instruments with a 6-month payment frequency.
 In 2007, important distortions began to appear in the swap rates indexed by different frequencies (or tenors): 1 month, 3 month, 6 month and 1 year.
 Therefore, the market practice for interest rate swap valuation has evolved and considers several ZC curves that are tenor based while retaining the assumption of the existence of a common martingale measure.
-For example the 3-month ZC curve is built using only instruments with a tenor of 3 months such as the FRA 3 months in 3 months or 3 months in 6 months or such as swaps rates against Euribor 3M for several maturities.
+For example the 3-month ZC curve is built using only instruments with a tenor of 3 months such as the forward rate agreements (FRA) 3 months in 3 months or 3 months in 6 months or such as swaps rates against Euribor 3M for several maturities.